mattgraham/mattgraham.github.io/_posts/2024-10-01-365DaysofDevelopment.md

 **A year later: what’s next?**

-Now that the year is complete, I will tell you that this coding-challenge was an incredible journey of growth.
+Now that the year is complete, I will tell you that this coding-challenge was an incredible season of growth.
 I'm in no way an expert at rails, or any development language for that matter, however, I'm even more confident that with time I can learn any of them.
 Moving forward, I'm not sure if I'll push code each and every day, but not because I don't have software to ship, but because I have additional lessons to learn.
 Not all of them in the digital world.

-I will tell you that I'm getting closer to shipping a Rescue Diver App to additional first responder teams, and this excites (and terifys me).
+I will tell you that I'm getting closer to shipping a new app for Search and Recovery Dive teams (like ours), and this excites (and terifys me).
+I have also purchased rookieonrails.com and hope to document some of my successes and failures as I continue to design and develop.

 Regardless of what you're doing, here’s to showing up, one day at a time.